mig controlwasteTOMindexlogo

 Where does this residual lubricant come from?
 Very heavy lubricants are needed to draw wire.
 Many are powdered soaps that liquefy in the very high pressures of the drawing dies.
 As the die wears some of the soap will come through and be on the wire.
 Some manufactures also use a "Feed Aid."
 This feed aid may combine with the wire drawing lubricants and create excess residual on the wire surface.
 This residual clogs the Torch liner and causes feeding problems.

-MUD FLAPTM and DRY WIPESTM are trademarks of JVC Company
+MUD FLAPTM is a trademark of JVC Company